 Potions class is probably the most anticipated class/activity session that a Harry Potter/Hogwarts camp will have.
-The potions in my list were all taken from other sites.
+The potions on my list were all taken from other sites.
 One of my biggest resources is The-Leaky-Cauldron.org.
 On that site check out “Food” and “Potter Parties“.
 FYI, I did change some of the names of the “potions”.

-Next week I’ll go over the special activities we do (Quidditch, Tri-Wizard Tournament, etc.)
+In part 3 I go over the special activities we do (Quidditch, Tri-Wizard Tournament, etc.)